Yin Yang Theory

 You can see some Yin inside of the Yang as well as Yang inside of Yin.
 Yin and Yang theory dictates that the right balance is necessary.

-Also, the circular fish tail in the Yin/Yang symbol demonstrates that Yin and Yang are flowing and ever changing; extreme Yin will transform to Yang, and vice versa; the body cannot be suspended in a state of homeostasis.
+The circular fish tail in the Yin/Yang symbol demonstrates that Yin and Yang are flowing and ever changing; extreme Yin will transform to Yang, and vice versa; the body cannot be suspended in a state of homeostasis.
 This is demonstrated in the body by a sprained ankle; first, the ankle is hot and inflamed.
 As this Yang condition transforms to Yin, the swelling goes down and the ankle becomes stiff.
 All disease patterns will pass through Yin and Yang phases until resolved.

 The root of many of the ideas within Chinese medicine lies in the concept of Yin and Yang.
 Yin and Yang are emblems of the fundamental duality in the universe, a duality that is ultimately unified.
 Yin and Yang are complementary, and not contradictory.
 Nor is one regarded as 'good' and the other 'bad'.
-People will often state that, “I am Yin”, or “I am Yang”, but this would be inaccurate; they may have a Yin-Yang imbalance or tendancies, but everyone has both qualities.
+People will often state that, “I am Yin”, or “I am Yang”, but this would be inaccurate; they may have a Yin-Yang imbalance or tendencies, but everyone has both qualities.

 Harmony is sought between these Yin and Yang qualities and any imbalance avoided when approaching the body as a holistic union.
 Yin is matter like Blood, fluids and tissue in the body.
 Yang is the action potential, Qi, and heat in the body.
 Chinese medicine balances Yin and Yang and can also build these qualities in the body when they are deficient.
 No one person is completely Yin or Yang; rather, one would look for tendencies and patterns, and weigh them out; one organ system may have Yang excess while another organ system in the same body can have Yang Deficiency.